 Our Health Library information does not replace the advice of a doctor.
 Please be advised that this information is made available to assist our patients to learn more about their health.
 Our providers may not see and/or treat all topics found herein.
-Heatstroke is a condition that occurs when the body fails to control its own temperature and body temperature keeps rising.
+Heatstroke occurs when the body is not able to control its own temperature and body temperature keeps rising.
 Symptoms of heatstroke include mental changes (such as confusion, delirium, or unconsciousness) and skin that is red, hot, and dry, even under the armpits.
-Heatstroke can be deadly.
-It needs emergency medical treatment.
-Signs of rapidly progressing heatstroke include: Heatstroke is a medical emergency.
-Even with immediate treatment, it can be life-threatening or result in serious, long-term complications.
+Heatstroke is life-threatening and needs emergency medical treatment.
+Symptoms of rapidly progressing heatstroke include: Heatstroke is a medical emergency.
+Even with immediate treatment, it can be life-threatening or result in serious, long-term problems.
 After calling 911 or other emergency medical services, follow these first aid steps.
-Try to reduce it to 102 °F (39 °C) or lower as soon as possible.
-The longer the body is at a high temperature, the more serious the illness and the more likely it is that complications will develop.
-Temperatures taken by mouth or in the ear are not accurate in this emergency situation These include seizure, unconsciousness for longer than a few seconds, and moderate to severe difficulty breathing.
-If the person is unconscious or does not respond to your voice or touch, be ready to start CPR.
-If the person is awake and alert enough to swallow, give them plenty of cool water to drink.
-You may have to help.
-Make sure the person is sitting up enough so that they don't choke.
-Most people with heatstroke have an altered level of consciousness and cannot safely be given fluids to drink.
-Do not give aspirin or acetaminophen to reduce a high body temperature that can occur with heatstroke.
+Do not give aspirin, acetaminophen, or nonsteroidal anti-inflammatory drugs (NSAIDS) to reduce a high body temperature that can occur with heatstroke.
 These medicines may cause problems because of the body's response to heatstroke.
-Current as of: July 31, 2024 Author: Ignite Healthwise, LLC Staff Current as of: July 31, 2024 Author: Ignite Healthwise, LLC Staff Clinical Review Board This information does not replace the advice of a doctor.
+Current as of: January 11, 2026 Author: Ignite Healthwise, LLC Staff Current as of: January 11, 2026 Author: Ignite Healthwise, LLC Staff Clinical Review Board This information does not replace the advice of a doctor.
 Ignite Healthwise, LLC disclaims any warranty or liability for your use of this information.
 Your use of this information means that you agree to the Terms of Use and Privacy Policy.
 Learn how we develop our content.
-To learn more about Ignite Healthwise, LLC, visit webmdignite.com. © 2024 Ignite Healthwise, LLC.Topic Contents
+To learn more about Ignite Healthwise, LLC, visit webmdignite.com. © 2024-2026 Ignite Healthwise, LLC.Topic Contents

 Emergency First Aid for Heatstroke